HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsection{Optimization of small-angle neutron scattering instruments}

 The SANS science case for a larger moderator would naturally focus on larger samples, though the large source can also be utilized by focusing optics.
-As such, two different designs were investigated, a conventional SANS named ConvSANS and a Wolter optics-based SANS instrument named WOFSANS.
-There are two SANS instruments under construction at the ESS, the short LOKI and the medium length SKADI.
+As such, two different designs were investigated, a conventional SANS named ConvSANS and a Wolter optics-based SANS instrument named WOF-SANS.
+There are two SANS instruments under construction at the ESS, the short-length LoKI and the medium-length SKADI.
 For ConvSANS to be complementary to these instruments, it is chosen to increase its length to achieve better resolution and smaller minimum $Q$.
-The WOFSANS instrument uses focusing optics to benefit from the large moderator area and due to the focusing properties can avoid a long collimation section, resulting in a shorter instrument with greater bandwidth.
+The WOF-SANS instrument uses focusing optics to benefit from the large moderator area and due to the focusing properties can avoid a long collimation section, resulting in a shorter instrument with greater bandwidth, while maintaining high resolution for even smaller $Q$ values.